 Note the current version (all the methods) is only for Classification.
 If you have any questions or feedback, please don't hesitate to contact: firstname.lastname@example.org.

-[2014-07-08] Introducing "inTrees" (interpretable trees), a framework and an R package for extracting, measuring, pruning, selecting and summarizing rules from a tree ensemble.
+[2014-07-08] Introducing "inTrees" (interpretable trees), a framework and an R package for extracting, measuring, pruning, selecting and summarizing rules from a tree ensemble (so far including random forest, RRF and gbm).
 For Latex user: these rules can be easily formatted as latex code.

 Houtao Deng, George Runger, "Gene Selection with Guided Regularized Random Forest", Pattern Recognition, 46.12 (2013): 3483-3489

 >> This paper describes the algorithms used in the RRF package.
 The guided RRF is an enhanced RRF which is guided by the importance scores from an ordinary random forest.

 Houtao Deng, George Runger, "Feature Selection via Regularized Trees", The 2012 International Joint Conference on Neural Networks (IJCNN), IEEE, 2012.

 >> This paper describes the regularized trees including the original RRF.

 Houtao Deng, "Guided Random Forest in the RRF Package", arXiv:1306.0237, 2013.

 >> One can assign a weight [0,1] to each feature.
 Then, the features with larger weights will be preferred when building the GRF.

 >> In the paper the weight is decided by importance scores from an ordinary random forest.
 But it can be determined by other ways, e.g., expert insights on which features may be more important.